anvilgeorge/anti-scraping-tool/README.md

 ./ip2r xxx.yyy

-You will need to get ip2asn-v4.tsv from iptoasn.com - I used gunzip to unzip the file - tar did not seem to work.
-This file should be updated regularly.
+You will need to get ip2asn-v4.tsv from iptoasn.com - I used gunzip to unzip the file - tar did not seem to work.  ip2asn-v4.tsv should be updated regularly.
 If you are getting a "Not routed" as the registrant it means this file is likely out of date.
-If you are now getting a registrant that you previously banned, then it is likely that they have aquired new ip addresses since you banned them.
-You will need to rerun the tool and replace their ip addresses in your packet filter.
+If you are now getting a registrant that you previously banned, then likely the registrant aquired new ip addresses since you banned them.
+You will need to rerun this tool and replace their ip addresses in your packet filter.

-Place that file in the same directory as the scripts.
-The xxxs are the first 2 or 3 octets of the ip address that you would like to ban that were identified using ad above.
+Place ip2asn-v4.tsv in the same directory as the scripts.
+The xxx.yyy.zzz in the command line command are the first 2 or 3 octets of the ip address that you would like to ban that were identified using ad above.
 Use the first 3 octets of the ip address and if nothing is reported then use the first 2 octets.
 As well, if nothing is reported for 2 octets, then walk back the last octet.  eg. try ./ip2r xxx.104 then ./ip2r xxx.103 then ./ip2r xxx.102 etc

 for example xxx.104 might be in the range of xxx.102.0.0 to xxx.105.255.255